 //Co-led by Yemi & Oyebola Okunogbe, Rachel & Ian Gainor// Tuesdays @7pm

-We are a small group dedicated to fostering community and growing spiritually in the Nothern Virginia Area.
-This summer, we will be following along with the weekly, sermon-based curriculum.Group Details
+We are a small group dedicated to fostering community and growing spiritually in the Northern Virginia Area.
+This fall, we will be following along with the weekly, sermon-based curriculum.Group Details

 NoVA Arlington (Courthouse) Co-ed Group